 All of that knowledge & the skills you develop in a project are immensely valuable - and they can be re-used across multiple future projects throughout your career.
 If you run ten projects that ultimately fail by traditional measures of success, you will start to see patterns about what works and figure out how to move faster on the next opportunity.

-It might help some of you to think of yourself as moist robots and not skin bags full of magic and mystery.
-If you control the inputs, you can determine the outcomes, give or take some luck.
 Eat right, exercise, think positively, learn as much as possible, and stay out of jail, and good things can happen.

 Manage your personal energy

 We humans want many things: good health, financial freedom, accomplishment, a great social life, love, sex, recreation, travel, family, career, and more.
 The problem with all of this wanting is that the time you spend chasing one of those desires is time you can't spend chasing any of the others.
 So how do you organize your limited supply of time to get the best result?